 This manual is free documentation: you have unlimited permission to copy, distribute, and modify it.

-Lziprecover is a data recovery tool and decompressor for files in the lzip compressed data format (.lz) able to repair slightly damaged files (up to one single-byte error per member), produce a correct file by merging the good parts of two or more damaged copies, reproduce a missing (zeroed) sector using a reference file, extract data from damaged files, decompress files and test integrity of files.
+Lziprecover is a data recovery tool and decompressor for files in the lzip compressed data format (.lz).
+Lziprecover is able to repair slightly damaged files (up to one single-byte error per member), produce a correct file by merging the good parts of two or more damaged copies, reproduce a missing (zeroed) sector using a reference file, extract data from damaged files, decompress files and test integrity of files.